-- Press and hold the “Sleep/Wake” and “Home” on your iOS device until it resets.
+- Press and hold the “Sleep/Wake/Power” and “Volume Down” (Home on older devices) on your iOS device until it resets.

-- When the Apple logo appears release “Sleep/Wake“, but continue to hold the “Home” button until you see the prompt to connect the device to iTunes appear on the screen.
+- When the Apple logo appears release “Sleep/Wake/Power“, but continue to hold the “Volume Down” button (Home on older devices) until you see the prompt to connect the device to iTunes appear on the screen.
 The screen will have a USB connector pointing to an iTunes logo.

 - Open iTunes if it doesn’t start automatically.
 A message should appear on the PC that says “There is a problem with the iPhone that requires it to be updated or restored“.